onc-healthit/site-ui-4/README.md

 ## Component tests

 1. Run npx cypress open which will open cypress window -> choose Component Testing -> Choose browser to run the tests against -> choose test files to run.
+2. Running test through cmd, npx cypress run --component.
+This will run all specs.